abmaonline/aemfed/README.md

 npx aemfed -h
 ```

-When `npx` is not avialable, install it with
+When `npx` is not available, install it with

 ```sh
 npm install -g npx